Watercolour of Melbourne, 1839, by W. Knight. scanned from Pictorial History of Australia book. The work of art itself is in the

 18 Steerage passengers whose names were not recorded and 27 named Cabin passengers.

-Mr J How with Mrs J How, Elizabeth How and M How, Dr Farquhar McCrae with Mrs McCrae, Agnes McCrae, Thomasine McCrae, Margaret McCrae and Jane McCrae, Mrs J Thomson/ Thompson and servant, Mrs Ann Todd and servant, Robert Buckham, George Craig, Frederick Easton, Charles Gray, William G Hay, Thomas Horsburgh, Alexander Johnston/ Johnstone, Thomas Johnson, John Hunter Kerr, Adam Kerr, John Marr, William Russell, W Scott, Hugh Walker, Robert Wilkin,
+Mr J How with Mrs J How, Elizabeth How and M How, Dr Farquhar McCrae with Mrs McCrae, Agnes McCrae, Thomasine McCrae, Margaret McCrae and Jane McCrae, Mrs J Thomson/ Thompson and servant, Mrs Ann Todd and servant, Robert Buckham, George Craig, Frederick Charles Easton, Charles Gray, William G Hay, Thomas Horsburgh, Robert Huckham (in newspaper), Alexander Johnston/ Johnstone, Thomas Johnson, John Hunter Kerr, Adam Kerr, John Marr, Charles Robertson (in newspaper), William Russell, WR Scott, Hugh Walker, Robert Wilkin,

 Palmyraarrived 24 Nov 1839, 400 ton barque Captain Brown from Greenock to Port Phillip 1839 came with 47 Assisted Immigrants, with 19 children in 7 families, 4 more married couples, 3 single men and 4 single women.
 Bounty claim 632 pounds paid in Sydney, no disposal notes.